-The Corporate Governance, People,

-Remuneration and Nominations Committee

-reviews Board composition and skills.

-The Chairs of Heartland and Heartland

-Bank each undertake an annual review

-of their respective Board's performance,

-the performance of each applicable

-Committee and applicable individual director

-performance.
-This is to ensure that they

-each have a range of complementary
+The Corporate Governance, People, Remuneration and Nominations Committee reviews Board composition and skills.
+The Chairs of Heartland and Heartland Bank each undertake an annual review of their respective Board's performance, the performance of each applicable Committee and applicable individual director performance.
+This is to ensure that they each have a range of complementary skills, knowledge and experience in order to effectively govern Heartland and Heartland Bank (as applicable), to monitor its performance, and to support the implementation of its strategic priorities - in the interests of its shareholder(s) and other stakeholders.

 The Board recognises the need to have a range of complementary skills, knowledge and experience in order to support the Group's implementation of its strategic priorities, and for the Board to have a balance of skills and attributes in order to support diversity at Board level.
 With this in mind, the composition of both the Heartland and the Heartland Bank Boards is regularly reviewed and their collective skills, knowledge and experience formally assessed.
 This exercise provides an opportunity to reflect on and discuss current Board composition, as well as succession planning.
-The current Boards comprise directors with a mix of qualifications, skills and attributes who hold diverse business, governance and industry experience.
+The current Boards comprise directors with a mix of gualifications, skills and attributes who hold diverse business, governance and industry experience.